CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 >“Creating a Legal Framework for Autonomous Agents and Automated Transactions” (https://civics.com/2019/08/08/creating-a-legal-framework-for-autonomous-agents-and-automated-transactions/),

--	recent exchanges Dazza – Bryan – Brenden et al. In Bryan’s words:
+-	Recent exchanges Dazza – Bryan – Brenden et al. In Bryan’s words:

 >Both (ESIGN/UETA), even just as possible models, have some language that is helpful to understanding Contract Law for automated entities, specifically with regards to _**intent to form a contract, acceptance, and purported alteration of a contract with an automated entity.**_

--	a mus-read GiHub post by Brenden dated May 2019:
+-	A must-read GiHub post by Brenden dated May 2019:
 >"AALE Frameworks - Industry Classifications on Autonomous Systems": (https://github.com/mitmedialab/AutomatedLegalEntityChallenge/pull/1/commits/fc6863e0690ea2e0a03adcc2dd000451bbdd9105)

 That GitHub post by Brenden starts to cover the issue of discerning various stages of A/A & D/D for AALEs.